SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Memory Access Conflicts
 +++++++++++++++++++++++

-A parameter that is a nonescaping function type can't be passed as an argument to another nonescaping function.
+A parameter that is a nonescaping function can't be passed as an argument to another nonescaping function parameter.
-This restriction lets Swift perform all of its checks for conflicting access to memory related to nonescaping function types when your code compiles, rather than performing those checks while your code is running.
+This restriction helps Swift perform more of its checks for conflicting access to memory at compile time instead of at runtime.
-For example, none of the following three variations that involve passing nonescaping function parameters are allowed:
+For example, the first four of the following six variations that involve passing nonescaping function parameters are allowed:

    .. testcode:: memory-nonescaping-functions

-       -> func takesTwoFunctions(
+       -> let external: (Any) -> Void = { _ in () }
+       << // external : (Any) -> Void = (Function)
-              _ first: (Any) -> Void,
-              _ second: (Any) -> Void
+       -> func takesTwoFunctions(first: (Any) -> Void, second: (Any) -> Void) {
-          ) {
               first(first) // Error
+              second(second) // Error

               first(second) // Error
               second(first) // Error

+              first(external) // OK
+              external(first) // OK
           }
-       !! <REPL Input>:5:7: error: passing a non-escaping function parameter 'first' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
+       !! <REPL Input>:2:7: error: passing a non-escaping function parameter 'first' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
        !! first(first) // Error
        !! ^     ~~~~~
+       !! <REPL Input>:3:7: error: passing a non-escaping function parameter 'second' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
+       !! second(second) // Error
+       !! ^      ~~~~~~
-       !! <REPL Input>:6:7: error: passing a non-escaping function parameter 'second' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
+       !! <REPL Input>:5:7: error: passing a non-escaping function parameter 'second' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
        !! first(second) // Error
        !! ^     ~~~~~~
-       !! <REPL Input>:7:7: error: passing a non-escaping function parameter 'first' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
+       !! <REPL Input>:6:7: error: passing a non-escaping function parameter 'first' to a call to a non-escaping function parameter can allow re-entrant modification of a variable
        !! second(first) // Error
        !! ^      ~~~~~